dylanpyle/version/readme.md

 $ version set 1.2.3

 # Print out the current version if it exists
+$ version get # 1.2.3

+# Print out the future version, without making any changes
-$ version get
+$ version get minor # 1.3.0
 ```

-If you prefer not to install the CLI locally, just substitute `$ version
+If you prefer not to install the CLI locally, just substitute
-[whatever]` with:
+`$ version [whatever]` with:

 ```
 $ deno run -A https://deno.land/x/version/index.ts [whatever]